noddy99/brewblox-boilerplate/README.md

 ## Configuration

-### iSpindel

-Assuming BrewBlox is accessible at http://<BREWBLOX_IP>:9000/:

-- Switch iSpindel on
-- Press the reset button 3-4 times which sets up an access point
-- Connect to the Wifi network "iSpindel"
-- Open a browser on [http://192.168.4.1](http://192.168.4.1)
-- From the "Configuration" menu, configure the Wifi access, then
-  - Service Type: `HTTP`
-    - Token:
-    - Server Address: `<BREWBLOX_IP>`
-    - Server Port: `9000`
-    - Server URL: `/ispindel/ispindel`

-### Deploy on the BrewBlox stack
+### Deploy the iSpindel service on the BrewBlox stack

-Docker images are available on docker hub, you need to add the service to your docker compose file:
+You need to add the service to your existing BrewBlox docker compose file.

 ```yaml
   ispindel:
     image: bdelbosc/brewblox-ispindel:rpi-latest